CanaanGM/Crimzon-Finances/README.md

 # Crimzon Finances
+Meant to be self hosted for now. images(invoices) are saved in SQLServer so maybe needs to change if cloud is ever used ??

-API for handling finance related crap
+API for handling finance related crap per user:
+- Purchases
+- Transfers

+##TODO:
+- [] Add Docker and docker-compose for easy deployment and database aceess
 ## Architecure
+#### Clean With CQRS cause i like it.

   Domain depends on nought
   Application depends on Domain